Orbital current signature using neutron diffraction: Polarized neutron cross sections

 A second method to treat the orbital term in Eq. \ref{Bq-all} is to consider the internal magnetic field originating from the circulating currents\cite{Sidis07,Hsu91,Chakravarty01}.
 For a single CuO$_2$ plane, ${\bf B}({\bf Q})$ can be expressed in terms of the Fourier transform, ${\bf j}({\bf Q})$, of the current density ${\bf j} = I d {\bf l}$ (represented on Fig. \ref{Fig:5}, for both possible CC-$\theta_{II}$ ground states associated with anapoles at 90$^\circ$). ${\bf B}({\bf Q})$ entering in Eq. \ref{FM} is then

 To calculate for each domain the magnetic scattering signal in the $Q=(H,K)$ reciprocal space, we need to determine ${\bf j}({\bf Q})$ for a given geometry of microscopic wires.
 First, one defines the current in real space.
 For instance, for the thread along the $x$ direction in Fig. \ref{Fig:5}.a, it gives ${\bf j}_1({\bf r})=-I\delta(y)\delta(z){\hat x}$ for $-a/2<x<a/2$ where $I$ is the current flowing in the wires and $a\simeq 3.85$\AA\ is the lattice parameter.
-For a "butterfly" current distribution, such as Fig. \ref{Fig:5}.a, the total current distribution ${\bf j}({\bf r})=\sum_i{\bf j}_i({\bf r})$ is the sum of currents along the different threads forming both triangles.
+For a \enquote{butterfly} current distribution, such as Fig. \ref{Fig:5}.a, the total current distribution ${\bf j}({\bf r})=\sum_i{\bf j}_i({\bf r})$ is the sum of currents along the different threads forming both triangles.
 One needs next to perform the Fourier transform of the current distribution.
 For instance, for the $j_1$ example above, it yields ${\bf j}_1 ({\bf Q})= -I a \frac{\sin(\pi H)}{\pi H}{\hat x}$.
-The Fourier transform of the current distribution, ${\bf j}_a({\bf Q})$ and ${\bf j}_b({\bf Q})$, for both "butterfly" patterns of Fig. \ref{Fig:5}, reads
+The Fourier transform of the current distribution, ${\bf j}_a({\bf Q})$ and ${\bf j}_b({\bf Q})$, for both \enquote{butterfly} patterns of Fig. \ref{Fig:5}, reads

 The neutron structure factor Eq. \ref{FM} can be deduced using Eqs. \ref{jq} in Eq. \ref{Bq-jq}.
-In this version of the loop current model, the wires are assumed to be infinitely thin.
 The Fig. \ref{Fig:5}.c and Fig. \ref{Fig:5}.f show the magnetic neutron intensity $|F_M({\bf Q})|^2$ in the (H,K) plane calculated using the currents model for both patterns.
 Similarities with the point-like model are clear with a minimum along one diagonal and zero intensity for H=K=0.
 However, in contrast with the point-like model, the neutron intensity decays at large Q, even in the absence of the form factor, due to the 1/Q factor in Eq. \ref{Bq-jq}.
 The averaged intensity of both patterns assuming that they have the same population for both types of domains is represented in Fig. \ref{Fig:6}.b.
 Being more isotropic, the obtained intensity differs noticeably from the one calculated with the point-like moment model shown in Fig. \ref{Fig:6}.a.